Actifio/zfdr/README.md

  2: Login to vCenter        Do you need to login to vCenter with Connect-VIServer?
  3: Import AGM SLTs         Do you want to import Policy Templates from the source AGM?
 Note you need to have a file of exported SLTs to do this
  4: Import OnVault images   Do you want to import (or forget) the latest images from an OnVault pool so they can be used in the DR Site?
+ 5: Create config file      Do you want to create a config file using the imported VMs, rather than use one created on the source side?"
- 5: Supply/display filename Do you want to set or display your recovery file.
+ 6: Supply/display filename Do you want to set or display your recovery file.
- 6: Set the phase           Do you want to set which phase it is.
+ 7: Set the phase           Do you want to set which phase it is.
 Current phase is X
- 7: List OnVault images     Do you want to see the latest backup date for each VM in the current phase?
+ 8: List OnVault images     Do you want to see the latest backup date for each VM in the current phase?
- 8: Create new VMs          Do you create a new set of VMs based on a phase number?
+ 9: Create new VMs          Do you create a new set of VMs based on a phase number?
 This will start mount jobs on the Backup Appliance
- 9: Monitor jobs            Do you want to monitor jobs running on the Backup Appliance
+10: Monitor jobs            Do you want to monitor jobs running on the Backup Appliance
-10: List your mounts        Do you want to list the current mounts in Backup Appliance
+11: List your mounts        Do you want to list the current mounts in Backup Appliance
-11: List your VMware VMs    Do you want to list the VMs in VMware
+12: List your VMware VMs    Do you want to list the VMs in VMware
-12: List phase VMware VMs   Do you want to list the VMs in VMware created in this phase.
+13: List phase VMware VMs   Do you want to list the VMs in VMware created in this phase.
 If you get nothing back, have you run step 6 yet?
-13: Set VMware Networking   Do you want to configure VMware VM networking based on a phase number?
+14: Set VMware Networking   Do you want to configure VMware VM networking based on a phase number?
 This will set network and enable network interface.
-It will also change MAC address and power on the VM afterwards.
+I will also change MAC address and power on the VM afterwards.
-14: MigrateVMs              Do you want to migrate the VMs in the current phase
+15: MigrateVMs              Do you want to migrate the VMs in the current phase
-15: Unmount your images     Do you want to unmount the VMs we mounted?
+16: Unmount your images     Do you want to unmount the VMs we mounted?
-16: Delete VMs              Do you want to DELETE the VMs created in the current phase.
+17: Delete VMs              Do you want to DELETE the VMs created in the current phase.
 This would be done after finishing a test that included a migrate.
-17: List running tasks      List any running VMware tasks
+18: List running tasks      List any running VMware tasks
 ```
 Effectively the order of operations in a failover is the following:

 1. The user logs into vCenter
 1. The user logs into AGM
 1. The user imports the OnVault images into the local Backup Appliance
-1. The user supplies the name of the CSV (created and maintained from the source side)
+1. The user supplies the name of the CSV (created and maintained from the source side).
+If there is no such file they can make one using the imported VMs.
+This file will have less information since it could not query the source side VMware environment.

 Then for each phase: